prixe/lindo/README.md

 Lindo allow you to play DofusTouch without android emulator, it's entirely coded in javascript via electron & angular.
-Lindo is totally corss-platform.
+Lindo is totally cross-platform.

 **/!\ Dofus Touch is the entire property of Ankama Games, and we are not affiliated in any way with Ankama.
 None of the files hosted in this repository is under copyright: They come from Open Source projects, libraries, the original DofusTouch No-Emu created by Daniel & Thomas, and our own Team (Lindo).
 Also, this project is for educational purposes only, we will never make any money from it.**